apache/pekko-management/CONTRIBUTING.md

 ## How To Enforce These Guidelines?

-1. [Travis CI](https://travis-ci.org/akka/akka-management) automatically merges the code, builds it, runs the tests and sets Pull Request status accordingly of results in GitHub.
+1. [CI](https://github.com/apache/incubator-pekko-management/actions) automatically merges the code, builds it, runs the tests and sets Pull Request status accordingly of results in GitHub.
 2. [Scalafmt](https://olafurpg.github.io/scalafmt) enforces some of the code style rules.
 3. [sbt-header plugin](https://github.com/sbt/sbt-header) manages consistent copyright headers in every source file.